GreptimeTeam/docs/getting-started/overview.md

 # Getting Started

-After you've installed GreptimeDB and started an instance or cluster, let's explore it's features.
+After installing GreptimeDB, let's start an instance or cluster to explore its features.
 In this tutorial, you will learn how to:

 - [Create a time-series table][1]
 - [Add time-series data][2]